MicrosoftDocs/defender-docs/defender-endpoint/review-detected-threats.md

 title: Review detected threats using the Microsoft Defender for Endpoint Antivirus and Intune integration
-description: Use the Microsoft Defender for Endpoint Antivirus and Intune integration to view and manage threat detections. ms.service: defender-endpoint ms.author: siosulli
+description: Use the Microsoft Defender for Endpoint Antivirus and Intune integration to view and manage threat detections. ms.service: defender-endpoint
-author: siosulli
+author: YongRhee-MSFT
+ms.author: yongrhee
+manager: dansimp
 ms.localizationpriority: medium
-manager: deniseb
 audience: ITPro
 ms.collection:
 - m365-security